From Chaos to Control – ADHD and Managing Money

 Nov 28, 2025 | ADHD, Adult

-Mark is a Construction Manager; he owns his own business and lives with his partner Steve and their two dogs Ollie and Milo.
-Mark was diagnosed with ADHD when he was 12 and has learnt over the years how to manage his difficulties whilst playing to his strengths.
-Mark is chatty, personable and an amazing problem solver under pressure, but one of his biggest struggles has been managing money.
+Mark is a Construction Manager; he owns his own business and lives with his partner Steve and their two dogs, Ollie and Milo.
+Mark received his ADHD diagnosis at 12 and has learnt over the years how to manage his difficulties while playing to his strengths.
+He is chatty, personable and an amazing problem solver under pressure, but one of his biggest struggles has been managing money.

 ‘When I received my ADHD diagnosis I was at high school – so beyond a bit of dinner money or pocket money I never had to manage a budget.
 I had to do chores to earn pocket money, but they were mostly done on the day, and the money was then spent by the evening.’

 ‘The credit card limit was £2,000 and I told myself I would just pay it back every month and convinced myself I could afford it.
-The bank then kept offering to increase the limit and before I knew I had spent £8,000 on a credit card and had very little to show for it.
-I’d been using the card for meals out, concert tickets, birthday gifts and just kept paying the minimum payment each month’
+The bank then kept offering to increase the limit and before I knew it, I had spent £8,000 on a credit card and had very little to show for it.
+I’d been using the card for meals out, concert tickets and birthday gifts, and I kept paying the minimum payment each month.’

 Why ADHD Makes Managing Money More Difficult

-Jo Collinson, Head of Clinical Services for Nurovia and Occupational Therapist, tells us why ADHD individuals like Mark find managing money really challenging.
+Jo Collinson, Head of Clinical Services for Nurovia and Occupational Therapist, explains why ADHD individuals like Mark find managing money so challenging.

 The Turning Point